udexon/Phoshell/README.md

 # Phoshell
-- Phoshell: a Forth inspired, extremely lightweight, stack machine shell, implementable in _ALL_ known programming languages.
+- Phoshell: a Forth inspired, extremely lightweight stack machine shell, implementable in _ALL_ known programming languages.

 We do not know what we do not know.
 When someone tells us something we do not know, half the time we reject it.